Roger Squires: Career

-In 1981 he joined The Guardian, the Times Educational Supplement,"The Glasgow Herald" and Financial Times and became the Birmingham Post crossword editor for 22 years.
+In 1981 Squires joined The Guardian, the Times Educational Supplement,"The Glasgow Herald" and Financial Times and became the Birmingham Post crossword editor for 22 years.
 In 1986 he joined the Daily Telegraph and The Independent.
 He compiled for The Sun (1992–1998), The Times (1993–2005) and the Times Educational Supplement (1981–2006).
 He has set crosswords under pseudonyms including Rufus, Dante, Icarus, Hodge and Bower.

 In 1990 he captained the Great Britain crossword team in the 12 nation International Crossword Marathon in Bjelovar, Yugoslavia.

 He registered his company name of "Cryptic Crosswords" in the early 1970s.

-He has now published over 70,000 crosswords in total, and on 14 May 2007 what was estimated to be his two millionth clue was published in the Daily Telegraph.
+Squires published over 70,000 crosswords in total, and on 14 May 2007 what was estimated to be his two millionth clue was published in the Daily Telegraph.
 The clue was 'Two girls, one on each knee (7)'.

-Squires is recognised by Guinness World Records as "The World's Most Prolific Crossword Compiler".
+He was recognised by Guinness World Records as "The World's Most Prolific Crossword Compiler".
 He appeared in the Guinness Book of Records from 1978 until all crossword records were dropped in 2002.
 An update to December 2005 was included in the 2008 print edition.

-His puzzles have appeared in 32 countries outside the UK.
+His puzzles appeared in 32 countries outside the UK.
 In 2013, he celebrated his 50th year as a professional setter, on the same day as the Crossword's First Centenary.
 By 30 June 2013 he had compiled 74,634 crosswords, equivalent to 2.25 million clues.
 He holds the record for the longest word used in a published puzzle, the Welsh place name: Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch, which he clued as an anagram: "Giggling troll follows Clancy, Larry, Billy and Peggy who howl, wrongly disturbing a place in Wales (58)".
 He is one of only four setters to have been on the regular teams of all five quality newspapers (The Times, Daily Telegraph, The Guardian, The Independent and Financial Times).
 He holds the Guinness Record for the Longest Published Crossword – at 8 feet long, because Onsworld Ltd were unable to publish the whole 24 ft puzzle.
 He has also produced a 3D crossword that fits on a Rubik's Cube.

 Publications

 Many crossword anthologies, including The Times, Guardian, Telegraph, Financial Times, and the Herald include cryptic puzzles by Squires, including one book devoted solely to 100 of his Guardian cryptics.
 In collaboration with Ken Guy he produced three general knowledge books on "The 1950s", "The 1960s" and "The 1970s".

-He has been featured in a number of crossword books about Squires' inclusion in "A Display of Lights (9)".
+Squires was featured in a number of crossword books about Squires' inclusion in "A Display of Lights (9)".

 In 2000 the Times Educational Supplement published an article titled "Clued up" in which he was interviewed.